March 9, 2022

 Turn Session Into On-Demand Webinar Series

 Did you already have an amazing session (or ten?) baked out with slides, talking points, and speakers?
 The content is still valuable, so use all of that to record the sessions via webcast!
-Package up that content into a single “virtual” panel with multiple speakers, or create an on-demand series that people can access at any time after filling out a landing page.
+Package up that content into a single “virtual” panel with multiple speakers, or create an on-demand, master class series that people can access at any time after filling out a landing page.
 Coffee or lunch eGifts can come in handy here, as well, to imitate the live session experience.
-With a Sending Platform, you can easily trigger these after some registers.
+With a Sending Platform, you can easily trigger these after some event registrations.

 Send a Video Mailer with Your Show Floor Pitch